- Help you understand why commenting is an important part of your reflective blogging process.

 2. Why don’t comments display on pages?

 Most our themes now support comments on pages however there are a few themes that don’t.

 If the theme you are using doesn’t support comments on pages, and you would like this feature, then you will need to use an alternative theme.

 3. How do I make comments display on my homepage?

 Traditionally comments are designed to be displayed under a post and you view the comments by clicking on the post title or the comments link.
-It is done this way because posts can have 100’s of comments and displaying them directly under a post on the post page can make it hard to read the content
+It is done this way because posts can have hundreds of comments and displaying them directly under a post on the post page can make it hard to read the content.

 We’d like you to add your voice and ideas to our ongoing conversation about blogging by undertaking one or more of these challenges:

 - If you haven’t joined Twitter yet, head over to twitter.com and sign up.
 Leave a comment on this post with your Twitter name so we can follow you.
 You learn more about using Twitter here.